 Kerry McGlade, VP of Business Development from Self Help Africa, U.S., said, “The atlasGO Challenge helped us to create a unique fundraising campaign while simultaneously engaging and expanding our community.
 It allowed me to get my board members involved at a level I did not expect!”
 It is clear that atlasGO helped make all this possible during COVID, and you can engage your community with atlasGO too.

 They accomplished all this during a pandemic with social distancing and incredible engagement.
 The results were outstanding.
 We want to thank the Self Help Africa Foundation for their trust in atlasGO and congratulate them for their huge success.
+If you want to get your employee engagement case study, be sure to contact us here!

 If you are interested in running a virtual campaign with atlasGO to raise funds, awareness, and engagement for your nonprofit organization, here is where you want to go to learn more and create your own virtual race.